"Then Ya'acov sent

 Just before Ya'acov and company venture to cross the Yarden (Jordan) in anticipation of the unknown, the much-concerned Ya'acov prays for safety and deliverance.
 At the same time, he also expresses gratitude to the Elohim of his fathers, acknowledging his own unworthiness "of all the lovingkindness and of all the faithfulness which You have shown to Your servant; for with my staff I crossed this Jordan, and now I have become two companies (camps - ma'cha'not)" (32:10).
 The text of 32:11-12a is sung (in Hebrew) by Yonatan Razel.
 Here is the link: https://www.youtube.com/watch?v=SEVRSKH54fs

-Shortly after, the following scene ensues: "Now he [Ya’acov] arose that same night and took his two wives and his two maids and his eleven children, and crossed the ford of the Jabbok.
+Shortly after, the following scene ensues: "Now he [Ya’acov] arose that same night and took his two wives, maids, and eleven children, and crossed the ford of the Jabbok.
 Then Jacob was left alone, and a man wrestled with him until daybreak" (32: 22, 24).
 Wrestle here, "(va)ye'a'vek", is remarkably similar to the proper name "Yabbok” – “Jabbok” (remember that in Hebrew b and v sounds are designated by the same letter), the root of both being a.v/b.k (alef, vet/bet, kof), forming the noun "ah’vak", which is “dust”.
 Naturally, an 'engagement' such as the one in which Ya'acov and the "man" were involved would have raised no small amount of dust.
 "Ah’vak" speaks of very fine dust, not the kind that is translated as "dust of the earth", which is "ah'far" (mentioned and discussed in Parashat Chayey Sarah in Gen. 23).
 The dust contained in the river's name, as well as in the verb chosen to describe Ya'acov's struggle with the unnamed person in the dark, add even more (proverbial) haziness and mystery to the already obscure event.
 Even Ya'acov's name change to “Yisra'el” is not quite clear.
 The reason for the change is given as, "For you have striven with Elohim and with men and have prevailed" (32:28).
 The name was bestowed in response to Ya'acov's demand to be blessed by the "man", whom he was not willing to release until and unless his request was granted.
 Additionally, the river’s name, “Yabbok”, may also be connected to the root b.k.k (bet, kof, kof) which forms the verb for to “empty out”, thus lending another possible perspective to the scene that had just been imposed upon Ya’acov/Yisrael.

 The name “Yisra'el” is a composite word formed by the verb "sara" (s.r.h. sin, resh, hey), to “rule, persist, persevere, strive”, and "el" - “strong” or “mighty one”, from which the word “Elohim” is derived.
 What was meant by the declaration to Ya’acov, and in what way was his life, at least up to that point, congruent with the definition of this name?
 Were his 'dusty' struggles on behalf of self' taken into account in this lofty pronouncement?
 Or was it simply a statement of facts, devoid of any qualitative and personal evaluations?
 Were the name Yisra’el and its meaning the Almighty's way of bestowing pure and unadulterated grace upon him - the name possessing more of a prophetic significance for a future day when Ya'acov would be empowered by his Elohim - rather than a description of present-day facts?
 Whether Ya’acov ‘merited’ this name at that moment, at least the persistence that he demonstrated that night did, to some degree, validate the meaning of the new name.
 Incidentally, if one were to read the consonants making up “Yisrael” without any vowels (which would have been absent in the original Scripture writings), it could be read as “yashar-el” – El is upright (and hence in the future even Yaacov-Yisrael will be ‘nicknamed’ Yeshurun – the one who has been made straight/upright).